AldiTam/terraform/README.md

 This project is based on https://courses.devopsdirective.com/terraform-beginner-to-pro/lessons/00-introduction/01-main https://github.com/sidpalas/devops-directive-terraform-course

-## 📖 Description
+## Description
 In this project we are going to:

+1. Infrastructure as Code

-1. Terraform Overview and Set Up
+2. Terraform Overview and Set Up

-2. Basic Terraform Usage: Explore the basics of using Terraform with AWS.
+3. Basic Terraform Usage: Explore the basics of using Terraform with AWS.

-3. Variables and Outputs: Dive into using variables and outputs in Terraform configurations.
+4. Variables and Outputs in Terraform configurations.

-4. HashiCorp Configuration Language (HCL) Features: Learn about HCL, the language used by Terraform, and discover its powerful features for managing cloud infrastructure.
+5. HashiCorp Configuration Language (HCL) Features: Learn about HCL, the language used by Terraform, and discover its powerful features for managing cloud infrastructure.

-5. Organizing Projects and Reusable Modules: Learn best practices for organizing Terraform projects and creating reusable modules for extensibility and applicability across different environments.
+6. Organizing Projects and Reusable Modules: Learn best practices for organizing Terraform projects and creating reusable modules for extensibility and applicability across different environments.

-6. Managing Multiple Environments: Understand how to manage multiple environments, such as staging, development, and production, using Terraform.
+7. Managing Multiple Environments: Understand how to manage multiple environments, such as staging, development, and production, using Terraform.

-7. Testing Infrastructure as Code Configurations: Discover techniques for testing your Infrastructure as Code configurations to ensure reliability and stability.
+8. Testing Infrastructure as Code Configurations: Discover techniques for testing your Infrastructure as Code configurations to ensure reliability and stability.

-8. Developer Workflows and Automation: Explore various developer workflows and learn how to automate deployments using tools like GitHub Actions.
+9. Developer Workflows and Automation: Explore various developer workflows and learn how to automate deployments using tools like GitHub Actions.

+## 1. Infrastructure as Code

+### Infrastructure as Code (IaC) Overview

+Three Main Approaches for Provisioning Cloud Resources:

+Cloud Console: A graphical user interface provided by cloud providers, allowing users to interact with and manage cloud services.

+API or Command-Line Interface: A method of interacting with cloud services programmatically, allowing for more efficient and automated management.

+Infrastructure as Code: Defining your entire infrastructure within your codebase, offering better control, visibility, and consistency across environments.

+### Categories of Infrastructure as Code Tools:

+1. Ad-hoc scripts: Basic scripts that make API calls to provision infrastructure resources (e.g., shell scripts).

+2. Configuration management tools: Tools like Ansible, Puppet, and Chef, designed to manage software and infrastructure configuration.

+3. Server templating tools: Tools for building server templates, such as Amazon Machine Images (AMIs) or virtual machine images.

+4. Orchestration tools: Tools like Kubernetes, which focus on deploying applications and managing containers.

+5. Provisioning tools: Tools like Terraform, which focus on provisioning cloud resources using a declarative approach.

-## 1. Terraform Overview and Set up
+## 2. Terraform Overview and Set up
 What is Terraform?
 Terraform is a powerful Infrastructure as Code (IaC) tool that allows you to build, change, and version infrastructure safely and easily.
 It can be used in conjunction with other IaC tools to create powerful and flexible infrastructure management solutions.

 Terraform + Configuration Management Tools (e.g., Ansible):